drorgl/NanoRouter/lib/nanorouter/readme.md

 - **302**: Temporary redirect (browser shows new URL)
 - **404**: Not found (browser shows original URL)
 - **200**: Internal rewrite/proxy (browser shows original URL)
+- **Invalid Status Codes**: Rules with invalid or non-numeric status codes will fail parsing and will not be applied.

 ### Force Mode